pavelsimo/Bomberman/README.md

 Special thanks
 ==============

-[Jacob Zinman-Jeanes](http://jeanes.co/) for creating these awesome sprites!
+To [Jacob Zinman-Jeanes](http://jeanes.co/) for creating these awesome sprites!